smannist/dungeon-generator/documentation/testing_document.md

   - Invalid steps outside of map boundaries are not accepted
 - UI will not be tested

-Current coverage:
+## Coverage

 ![Coverage](https://github.com/smannist/dungeon-generator/blob/main/images/coverage_2.png)

 ## Performance tests

 The time complexities are all average cases.
 In worst-case scenarios the algorithms will run longer.
+Randomization also adds plenty of factors.

 BSPTree: